kissu/conf-nuxtnation-2021/slides/debug_next.md

 <h1 class="!text-green-900 mt-4">ESlint (+ Prettier)</h1>

-- ESlint can help you on a LOT of common issues
+- ESlint can help you on a LOT of common issues, here's a [how to quickstart](https://stackoverflow.com/a/68880413/8816585) for Nuxt
 - Give a read to the [Vue.js style guide](https://vuejs.org/v2/style-guide/) if not done yet
-- Prettier can help to improve the readability a lot, here's a [how to quickstart](https://stackoverflow.com/a/68880413/8816585) for Nuxt
+- Prettier can help to improve the readability a lot

 </v-clicks>